ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 OS, and application) where a Target Environment is the Attesting Environment for the next environment in the boot sequence.

+Another example is that of a Composite Devices: Composite Devices are defined below, and are inherently composed of multiple nested environments.

 Claims are collected from Target Environments.
 That is, Attesting Environments collect the raw values and the information to be represented in claims.
 Attesting Environments then format them appropriately, and typically use key material and cryptographic functions, such as signing or cipher algorithms, to create Evidence.
 Examples of environments that can be used as Attesting Environments include Trusted Execution Environments (TEE),